elcarpenterNOAA/mpas_app/README.md

 ## Issues

-For bugs, questions, and requests related to the app, please use either GitHub Discussions or GitHub Issues in the `NOAA-GSL`/`mpas_app` repository.
-These will be monitored closely, and we will get back to you as quickly as possible.
+For bugs, user support questions, and requests related to the app, please use GitHub Issues in the `NOAA-GSL`/`mpas_app` repository.
+Issues will be monitored closely, and we will get back to you as quickly as possible.

 ## Getting Started